The Ashigakubo Icicles in 2022. The icicles are open to the public from Saturday January 8th to bank holiday

 Address: Ashigakubo, Yokoze, Chichibu District, Saitama 368-0071

 The location is easier to get to than the better known Misotsuchi Icicles in neighbouring Chichibu, as unlike Misotsuchi these icicles are located relatively close to a train station.
-The Ashigakubo station, which is on the Seibu Chichibu Line, is about a 15 minute walk from the icicles.
+The Ashigakubo station, which is on the Seibu Chichibu Line, is about a ten to fifteen minute walk from the icicles.
 Google MAP and contacts in the grey details box at the bottom of the post.

 Japan Travel have a detailed and enthusiastic report of an outing to the icicles (